Carmen Lundy

 known as CD).

-would feel as though she had failed if anyone had left her gig not
+It seems she would feel as though she had failed if anyone had left

-admirer of Carmen Lundy.
-Not only by her voice and music, but also
+a long time admirer of Carmen Lundy.
+Not only by her voice and music,

-of her vibrant paintings.
-I woke up the next morning with Carmen
+but also of her vibrant paintings.
+I woke up the next morning with

-Lundy’s voice and the rich sound of Curtis Lundy’s bass
+Carmen Lundy’s voice and the rich sound of Curtis Lundy’s

 Musicians: